Sofia City Art Gallery

 For more information, please visit the website of the National Museum of Military History http://www.militarymuseum.bg/index-en.html.

-The concert is part of the Summer Cultural Events Calendar of Sofia Municipality.
+Joel Mayerowitz’s After September 11: Images from Ground Zero is part of the 2020 Cultural Events Calendar of Sofia Municipality.